top of page

 • Submissions that include complex argument, personal details or criticise someone may take the committee longer to process and consider.

-WA is also seeking submissions for their public consultation.
+Western Australia also sought submissions for their public consultation.

-Seeking Feedback from women, providers, and stakeholders is sought on:
+Feedback from women, providers, and stakeholders was sought on:

-- the need for a GP referral to obtain an abortion prior to 20 weeks gestation;
+• the need for a GP referral to obtain an abortion prior to 20 weeks of gestation,

-Following consultation, a proposed bill will be drafted to address inequity of access in line with other Australian jurisdictions and remove clinically unnecessary barriers for women accessing an abortion.
+Following consultation, a proposed bill has been drafted to address inequity of access in line with other Australian jurisdictions and remove clinically unnecessary barriers for women accessing an abortion.

 Abortion care is vital healthcare.
-The department has prepared a Discussion Paper which outlines the challenges to accessing abortion care and the suggested reforms to address these.
+The Department of Health prepared a Discussion Paper outlining the challenges to accessing abortion care and the suggested reforms to address these.

-The Department of Health (the department) is proposing legislative amendments to:
+The Department of Health proposed legislative amendments to:

-• improve access to safe and timely abortion care in WA by reducing barriers to healthcare access and streamlining care pathways, and
+• improved access to safe and timely abortion care in WA by reducing barriers to healthcare access and streamlining care pathways, and

-• align with laws in other States and Territories when suitable for the WA context
+• aligning with laws in other States and Territories when suitable for the WA context.

 Subscribe Form